microsoft/windows-ai-studio-templates/evaluation/README.md

 If one of those evaluators is selected, you need to set `model_config` with Azure OpenAI model.

-> **Note**: `model_config` with OpenAI configuration is not supported for `promptflow-eval` SDK yet and it's planed to be supported in version `v0.3.3`.
+> **Note**: `model_config` with OpenAI configuration isn't supported in the `promptflow-eval` SDK yet, but it's planed for version `v0.3.3`.
 >

 **Use Azure OpenAI Endpoint**:
 1. Create an Azure OpenAI resource and deploy a model.
-Detailed instructions can be found [here](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
+Detailed instructions can be found in the [Azure OpenAI documentation] (https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
 2. Set up the necessary environment variables in `.env` file, including the API endpoint and key.
    ```python
    model_config = AzureOpenAIModelConfiguration(